 |Combination Chemotherapy and Dasatinib in Treating Patients With Newly Diagnosed Acute Myeloid Leukemia

-This phase II trial is studying the side effects and how well giving combination chemotherapy together with dasatinib works in treating patients with newly diagnosed acute myeloid leukemia.
+This phase II trial studies the side effects and how well giving combination chemotherapy together with dasatinib works in treating patients with newly diagnosed acute myeloid leukemia.
 Drugs used in chemotherapy, such as daunorubicin hydrochloride and cytarabine, work in different ways to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 Dasatinib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
-Giving combination chemotherapy together with dasatinib may kill more cancer cells
+Giving combination chemotherapy together with dasatinib may kill more cancer cells.

 Further Study Information